Frequently Asked Questions

 NO PETS ALLOWED.

-We also request those watching the falconry with a service animal stay near the gravel road during the falconry demonstration.
-Most raptors will naturally fear large dogs and see little ones as food.
-We request service animals avoid the raptor display (for the safety of our raptors and service animals); we will accommodate your service animal the best we can so you can experience the raptor display (please notify first aid or security if you are in need of additional assistance).
+To make it simple for everyone we request those watching the falconry show with any animal stay near the gravel road during the falconry demonstration.
+This is both a safe distance for the birds and allows full view of the birds in flight.
+Most raptors/birds will naturally fear large dogs and may see little ones as food.
+We request service animals avoid the raptor display/aviary at all times, for the safety of our raptors and the service animal.
+We will accommodate those with a service animal to view the raptor display without their animal (if you are in need of additional assistance for any reason, please notify first aid, security, or any drink booth of your needs).

 Note: Small falcons don't fly near big dogs.
-All of our raptors are very fast carnivores, and they see little pets as food.
-Anything smaller than 30 pounds may be seen as food by these extremely fast raptors.
+All of our raptors are very fast carnivores, and they see little animals as food.
+Anything smaller than 30 pounds may be seen as food by these extremely fast raptors/carnivores.

 All professional entertainers are compensated for their performance;